SATIVAR/sativar-isis-gemini/server/readme.md

   options=VALUES(options);
 ```

-Once this is done, you can start the server and use the application's interface to test the connection and activate the MySQL mode.
+After running this script, you can start the server and use the application's interface ("Configurações Avançadas") to test the connection and formally activate the MySQL mode.

 ### 4. Running the Server